OSH Answers Fact Sheets

 Timing and attitude

 Often the need for shovelling snow arises unexpectedly and interferes with what we had originally planned to do.
 Consequently we face this unwanted chore unprepared and, more important, in a hurry to get it over with as fast as possible.
 If we are not careful, we could experience cold exposure, fatigue, muscular strains and more serious injury, particularly to the lower back.
-On the other hand, it is more practical to shovel early and often.
-Fresh dry snow is lighter and therefore more manageable than wet, heavily packed or partly melted snow.
+Where possible, it is more practical to shovel early and often.
+Fresh dry snow is lighter and therefore more manageable than wet, heavily packed, or partly melted snow.

 What should you know before you start shovelling?

-First of all, you should keep in mind that, while shovelling snow may be an excellent workout for the physically fit, it involves strenuous effort.
+First of all, you should keep in mind that shovelling snow involves strenuous effort.

-Load a shovel (over 1 kg) with 5 kg of snow (just about the average) every 5 seconds, and you move a load of over 70 kg in one minute.
+In general, if you load a shovel (weighing over 1 kg) with 5 kg of snow (just about the average) every 5 seconds, you will move a load of over 70 kg in one minute.
 Repeat for 15 minutes and you will have shovelled 1,000 kg of snow.
 Such effort is obviously not for everyone.
+This effort is hard on the heart and back.
+Use of a snow blower may be another option, but these machines require some effort as well.

 As with any exercise, talk to your doctor.
 If you are physically fit, do some warm-ups before you start shovelling.
 Flexing and stretching exercises will loosen up the muscles and prepare them for the job ahead.

 Next, check your clothing.
 Are you dressed appropriately?
 Wear several layers of warm lightweight clothing that is hinder free and comfortable to move in.
-The inner layer should be fishnet underwear or thermal underwear that allows perspiration to escape from the skin surface.
+The inner layer should be breathable or thermal underwear that allows perspiration to escape from the skin surface.
 Make sure your head, (especially your ears), feet and hands are well covered.
 However, do not let your hat or scarf block your vision - you have to see what you are shovelling.
 Boots should be water-resistant and high-cut, and should provide good traction.
 Gloves should be light and flexible and give you a good grip.
 If it is really cold, wear something over your mouth.
-And do not shovel at all if the temperature drops below -40°C, or below -25° to -30°C when it is windy.
+Use a work/rest schedule if the temperatures are low or if it is windy.

 Any shovel will do, right?